 The main content of this page starts here

-General Principles Integrated Plant Protection Integrated Plant Protection
+General Principles Integrated Plant Protection General Principles Integrated Plant Protection

 Implementation of the Integrated Plant Protection According to the Directive 2009/128/ EC Article 14 para.
 4: